tkurtbond/tkurtbond.github.io/posts/2021/09/06/old-school-essentials-classic-fantasy-rules-tome/index.rst

 .. [#addict]

+   The rules on Initiative on p.
+62–63 of the Dungeon Master's Guide (DMG) sound simple, but there are further elaborations elsewhere in the DMG (“Simultaneous Initiative” on p.
+66, for instance) and other AD&D 1E rule books.

    It takes a 20 page document, `Advanced Dungeons & Dragons® Initiative and Combat Table`, compiled by David M. Prata, (I1_ or I2_) to come anywhere near compiling and explaining the actual